 Learning Challenge: ‘Does history repeat itself?’

 This half term our big question of ‘Does history repeat itself?’ continues.
 This focusses on World War Two and the events surrounding this period of British history.
 This question always raises many excellent points for discussion and is one that the children are extremely enthusiastic about.
-We will begin the topic with a WW2 classroom experience and Home Front at Armley Mills where the children will be in the character of a child in the 1940’s.
-We will then look at where WW2 falls in context of other time periods in world history before discussing the reasons behind the outbreak of the war.
+We will look at where WW2 falls in context of other time periods in world history before discussing the reasons behind the outbreak of the war.
 After this we will spend time learning about the leaders in the war and their influence on their countries, as well as the idea of the country pulling together to win the war.
 The children have also shown a keen interest in learning about the experiences of different people in the war and we will therefore be covering the topics of evacuees, kindertransport and rationing.
 We will then look at how the world changed at the end of the war, as well as discussing any similarities in times post-1945, helping the children to relate their own life experiences to those of British people in the war years.

 Our writing this half-term will continue to focus around the topic of WW2.
 The children will be writing extended stories and producing some non-fiction pieces relating to the events of The Holocaust.
-We are also beginning a ‘New to Year 6’ book this term, ‘Once’ by Morris Gleitzman.
+We are also finishing our work on the book ‘Once’ by Morris Gleitzman.
 This text will form the basis of the majority of pieces of writing.
-The children finish the half-term by doing some spectacularly, spooky descriptive writing that links in with the classic tale of ‘A Christmas Carol’ and looks in depth at the tormented character of Jacob Marley’s ghost.
-In reading we will be continuing to focus on inference (reading between the lines) which is something that can also be worked on through home reading too.
+The second half of the half-term will see the children doing some spectacularly, spooky descriptive writing that links in with the classic tale of ‘A Christmas Carol’ and looks in depth at the tormented character of Jacob Marley’s ghost.
+In reading we will be continuing to focus on inference, which is something that can also be worked on through home reading too.
 Reading work in class will then move to ‘A Christmas Carol’ where we will be having ‘atmospheric readings’ by candlelight in the school cellar and working around the text.
 Grammar and spelling will take place on a weekly basis, as will regular handwriting practice.

 In maths this half term we will be continuing to cover elements of number including place value, addition, subtraction, multiplication and division.
 These will be covered in arithmetic lessons.
 During main lessons we will be focusing on fractions, decimals and percentages.
 This includes working with equivalent fractions; adding, subtracting, multiplying and dividing fractions; associating fractions with decimal fraction equivalents and comparing and ordering fractions.
 Alongside this, we will continue to work on reasoning and number sense through the use of problems and real life examples.

-Our PE this half term will focus on Gymnastics and Handball.
+Our PE this half term will focus on cricket, Health Related Exercise and handball.
 Within handball lessons, children will focus on teamwork, learning and implementing tactics, co-ordination and agility.
-In Gymnastics, we will be focussing on agility, balance and co-ordination whilst working collaboratively to devise a routine using the skills they have developed over the weeks.
+In cricket, we will be focussing on tactical batting and bowling techniques, as well as continuing to develop catching and fielding skills.
+Health Related Exercise will focus on different types of endurance and allow the children to create their own circuits.

 In Music this half-term, the children will be continuing with their work on notation and will also be learning about pitch in relation to notation.
 They will work with selected notes to improvise, memorise and read music.
 They will also be learning about bar lines and time signatures.